infinitelambda/dbt-tags/docs/util-unset-masking-policy.md

     ```

 - If exists any tags:
-    - Create a dummy masking policy function (A)
+  - Checks if masking policy has multiple data types
-    - For each object tag:
-        - Set masking policy to tag with the above (A) with _Force_
-        - Unset masking policy from tag with (A)
+    - Unset masking policy from tag with
-    - Drop (A)

 - Done!